thoni56/dokuwiki2wikijs/README.md

 # Limitations

-It does not handle mixed (dokuwiki and markdown) content.
+It does not handle mixed (dokuwiki and markdown) content well.
 The first line will determine if the page is markdown (it starts with a '#'), if so it will not be run through `pandoc`.
-No post-processing of markup is performed except for the tags described under "Features".
+No post-processing of markup is performed except for the tags and links as described under "Features".

+It does not (at this time) convert media files.

 # Prerequisites